Helgö: Kaggeholm Castle

 The site where Kaggeholm Castle (Kaggeholms slott) is located was first mentioned in a land title document in 1287.
 During the 1500s the farm was owned by members of the families Grip and Bååt.

 In 1647, Count Lars Kagg (1595–1661) acquired an estate which he named Kaggeholm.
 Kagg was a political ally of King Gustavus Adolphus, a member of the Privy Council of Sweden and Field Marshal during the Thirty Years' War.

-The château-style manor house was built in 1725 after drawings and designs by Baroque architect Nicodemus Tessin the Younger (1654–1728).
+The château-style manor house was built in 1725 after drawings and designs by the Baroque architect Nicodemus Tessin the Younger (1654–1728).

 From 1939, it was owned by the Swedish Pentecostal movement.
 It has been used as a training center by nearby Kaggeholm College (Kaggeholms folkhögskola).

-Today Kaggeholm is operated as a conference center managed by the Swedish property development company Sisyfosgruppen Holding.
+Today, Kaggeholm is operated as a conference center managed by the Swedish property development company Sisyfosgruppen Holding.

 Royal Swedish Academy volumes

-The findings from the excavations at Helgö have been reported in a series of volumes published by the Royal Swedish Academy of Letters, History and Antiquities, beginning with Volume 1 covering the period 1954–1956.
+The findings from the excavations at Helgö have been reported in a series of volumes published by the Royal Swedish Academy of Letters, History and Antiquities, beginning with Volume 1, covering the period 1954–1956.
 Volume 18, the final volume in the series, was published in 2011.